civo/civo-csi/README.md

 10. Finally the volume is detached from the instance within Civo's API with Controller's `ControllerUnpublishVolume`.

 At this point the volume still exists and still contains data.
 If the operator wants to delete it, then the `kubectl pv delete ...` will actually call Controller's `DeleteVolume`.
 If a PV is requested, the Kubernetes control plane will ensure space is available with Controller's `GetCapacity`, and if the operator lists all volumes this is done with Controller's `ListVolumes`.

+## Known issues

+No currently known issues.

+## Development

+Normally for our Civo Kubernetes integrations we'd recommend visiting the [getting started document for CivoStack](https://github.com/civo/civo-stack/blob/master/GETTING_STARTED.md) guide, but this is a different situation (installed on the client cluster, not the supercluster), so below are some similar sort of steps to get you started:

 ### How do I run the driver in development